andrew/ultimate-awesome/README.md

 - [Awesome-Deepfakes-Detection](https://github.com/Daisy-Zhang/Awesome-Deepfakes-Detection) - A list of tools, papers and code related to Deepfake Detection.
 - [Inspire](https://github.com/NoahBuscher/Inspire) - Collection of frontend dev and web design links :bulb:.
 - [awesome-fashion-ai](https://github.com/ayushidalmia/awesome-fashion-ai) - A repository to curate and summarise research papers related to fashion and e-commerce.
+- [awesome-reversing](https://github.com/HACKE-RC/awesome-reversing) - A collection of resources to learn Reverse Engineering from start!.
 - [awesome-captcha](https://github.com/ZYSzys/awesome-captcha) - :key: Curated list of awesome captcha libraries and crack tools.
 - [awesome-relation-extraction](https://github.com/roomylee/awesome-relation-extraction) - 📖 A curated list of awesome resources dedicated to Relation Extraction, one of the most important tasks in Natural Language Processing (NLP).
 - [awesome-react-hooks](https://github.com/glauberfc/awesome-react-hooks) - A curated list about React Hooks.